vulkano-rs/vulkano/README.md

 ### Contribution

-Unless you explicitly state otherwise, any Contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.